prirex1/steel-microstructure-classification/README.md

 ## Results

 - **86% overall test accuracy** across 3 classes
-- **100% F1-score on network cementite** — despite being the minority class, the model separates it cleanly, likely due to its visually distinct network-like grain boundary structure
+- 100% F1-score on network cementite — the model separates it cleanly, consistent with its visually distinct grain boundary structure confirmed by UMAP clustering
 - Confusion matrix and training curves included in the repo (`confusion_matrix.png`, `training_curves.png`)

 ## Stack